arnesson/cordova-plugin-firebase/README.md

 **NOTE:** FCM data messages **cannot** be sent from the Firebase Console - they can only be sent via the FCM APIs.

-**IMPORTANT:** Data messages can only be received while your app is running in the foreground.
-If it's in the background or not running running, the app will not receive the data message.

 #### Data message notifications
 This plugin enables a data message to be displayed as a system notification.
 To have the app display a notification when the data message arrives, you need to set the `notification_foreground` key in the `data` section.